-''' At approximately 12:55 PM APD and I made contact with coutside of door five and within 100 feet from the door and identified ourselves as Asset Protection (AP).
+At approximately 12:55 PM APD and I made contact with and outside of door five and within 100 feet from the door and identified ourselves as Asset Protection (AP).
 We asked to return back with us inside of the store to discuss the unpaid for items but HE stated "I am already trespassed please let me go" as HE began to tug away in an attempt to flee.
-I deployed my handcuffs and applied them to without further incident to maintain control of the situation. was escorted back inside of the store, during the escort HE continued saying "I am trespassed and I know I will go to jail this time".
+I deployed my handcuffs and applied them to setting without further incident to maintain control of the situation. was escorted back inside of the store, during the escort HE continued saying "I am trespassed and I know I will go to jail this time".
 Once back in the AP office I conducted a routine pat down search for weapons of and none were discovered.
-I asked beautiful why HE was shoplifting and HE said "I needed money because I am homeless". was notified for a prosecution disposition, once he approved SPD was called.
-At approximately 1:20 PM Officer arrived and asked us to prosecute through RTP.
+I asked to why HE was shoplifting and HE said "I needed money because I am homeless". was notified for a prosecution disposition, once he approved SPD was called.
+At approximately 1:20 PM Officer prosecute through RTP.
 I issued a civil demand, notice of trespass and a statement of admission which HE stated HE understood and signed all documents.
-Officer escorted months out of the building without further incident.
-I was able to recover all of the merchandise valued at $80.00 '''
+Officer descorted bounds out of the building without further incident.
+I was able to recover all of the merchandise valued at \$80.00 to SPD, below.)
+The case was filed four months later.
+The defendant did not appear, and a bench warrant was issued.
+The case is still pending.